lancewalk87/CLM-NRF2401-Bluetooth-Breakout/README.md

 # nRF24L01
 This is a wireless RF Transceiver project, the Microcontroller is a PIC16F87XA.
 The software is written and uploaded through MPLab.

+All I/O is configured specicaly for the above Microcontroller.